 80% of our members disagreed with the statement ‘the new powers for the Secretary of State in the Health and Care Bill will benefit patients’ when we surveyed them last year.

-At Second Reading, concerns about these new powers for Secretary of State were raised by a number of Peers from across the House.
+At Committee stage, significant concerns about these new powers for Secretary of State were raised by a number of peers from across the House.
 Some of the contributions included:

 - British Medical Association